viralfoundation/Technical-Whitepaper-LaTeX/README.md

 This is a Sample Abstract of the Viral Project.

-## 2. User Problems \& Basic Solutions
+## 2. User Problems and Basic Solutions

 This is a Sample Problems of the Viral Project.

 ## 3. Vision Statement

-To bring blockchain \& crypto adoption to the masses we would got to bridge social communication with defi and tokenised economy.
+To bring blockchain and crypto adoption to the masses we would got to bridge social communication with defi and tokenised economy.
 The Viral Network of Applications standards are designed in such a way that our vision to bring an proficient, user-friendly mobile application will combine several divisions of decentralized protocols that can lead to an ultimate tool for crypto acknowledgement.
 The divisions which we are focussing to rebuild is listed

 **Social media**